4/21/21 Webinar: What You Eat Matters!

 An organizational chart provides further information detailing the roles of individual WHI Steering Committee members.
 Please continue reading the next section to learn more about former PIs and key contributors to the Women’s Health Initiative over the past three decades.

 The WHI study consisted of 40 Clinical Centers, several with additional satellite locations, during the recruitment and active intervention phase of WHI (1993-2005).
-During the WHI Extension Studies, the Clinical Centers were consolidated into 10 Regional Centers in 2010, as shown on the map.
+During the WHI Extension Studies, the Clinical Centers, shown in the interactive map below, were consolidated into 10 Regional Centers in 2010.
 The WHI Clinical Coordinating Center (CCC) is located at the Fred Hutchinson Cancer Research Center, in Seattle, WA.
 The tables below show the investigator names and locations of the original Clinical Centers and the current Regional Centers.
 Visit the Contacts page for CCC and Regional Center contact information.

 |National Heart, Lung, and Blood Institute||Bethesda, MD||Jacques Rossouw, M.D., 1993-2014|